AdebayoEmmanuel/alx-low_level_programming/0x0E-structures_typedef/README.md

 # 1. A dog is the only thing on earth that loves you more than you love yourself
 * Write a function that initialize a variable of type struct dog

+# 2. A dog will teach you unconditional love.
+If you can have that in your life, things won't be too bad
+* Write a function that prints a struct dog
+* You are allowed to use the standard library
+* If an element of d is NULL, print (nil) instead of this element. (if name is NULL, print Name: (nil))
+* If d is NULL print nothing.